CanLyme Venture Grants Policy

 Grants are awarded once per year, normally in March.

 Grants shall be assessed on the scientific quality of the research proposal, the probability that it will lead to peer-reviewed scientific publications, the appropriateness of the proposed budget and the academic standing and research capability of the applicant.
-Applications shall be forwarded to three reviewers external to the Board of the Foundation, and final decisions on awards will be by majority vote of the Board of the Foundation.
+Applications shall be forwarded to two to three reviewers external to the Board of the Foundation, and final decisions on awards will be by majority vote of the Board of the Foundation.

 Venture Grants are of two forms: (1) Partial stipends for students and post-docs for studies at an accredited Canadian university and (2) financial support for research expenses.

 General instructions are presented immediately below, but we would appreciate receiving a letter of intent (LOI) initially.
 The LOI is intended to inform us whether the goals of the proposed research project correspond adequately to the overall goals of the Venture Grant program.
 On acceptance of the LOI, the application forms will be emailed.
 See the following for further information.

 Submission of a statement of goals, literature review, methods to be used, and anticipated results.
 An appraisal of potential challenges, with a description of alternate approaches that could be used as problems arise, is highly recommended.
 The application should include a detailed budget and a timeline for proposed activities, and include information on other sources of funding for the project, received or applied for.
 The Foundation will release CanLyme grants policy funds only once co-funding has been secured.
 Applications should also include an academic CV for the researcher(s), including brief annotations giving the relevance of prior publications.
 The application should consist of a cover page, a description of the proposal (two pages maximum), a CV (five pages maximum), and up to two pages detailing the sources of co-funding.

 Researchers using animal or human subjects must adhere to guidelines for animal care and ethics approval of their institution.
 If ethics approval is required for the study, a letter of approval from the institution’s ethics board must be secured before the Foundation will release its funds.